tonyfinn/olympia/olympia_cli/README.md

 Prints out the known information about a given ROM.
 Currently limited to controller type, RAM size and ROM size.

+### disassemble

+Usage:

+`olympia_cli disassemble [-v] <rom>`

+Prints out a disassembly of the given ROM.

+If the verbose (`-v`) flag is specified, every line will contain an address, the numeric value of the opcode, and the textual value of the opcode.
+If the flag is not specified, then every 10th line will contain a label for the address, and every line will contain the textual value of the operation.

 ## Common Debugger Commands